Understanding New Market Tax Credits: Which Projects Are Eligible for Funding Support?

 Manufacturing and Production Facilities

-Manufacturing operations consistently rank among the most common NMTC recipients, representing a substantial portion of annual allocations.
+Manufacturing operations consistently rank among the most common NMTC recipients.
 These projects qualify because they typically create significant employment opportunities for low-income community residents while producing goods that serve broader markets.
-Eligible manufacturing projects span diverse industries including food production, textiles, furniture, metal fabrication, electronics assembly, and specialized industrial products.
+Eligible manufacturing projects span diverse industries, including food production, textiles, furniture, metal fabrication, electronics assembly, and specialized industrial products.
+These businesses often require substantial capital for facilities, equipment, and working capital that NMTC financing effectively provides.

 Healthcare Facilities and Services

-Healthcare projects constitute a major category of NMTC investments, addressing critical service gaps in underserved communities.
+Healthcare projects constitute a significant category of NMTC investments, addressing critical service gaps in underserved communities.
 Federally Qualified Health Centers (FQHCs), community health clinics, dental facilities, specialty care centers, urgent care clinics, and hospital expansions all qualify for NMTC support.
-These facilities provide essential services to populations often lacking adequate healthcare access while creating professional employment opportunities.
+Mental health treatment centers, substance abuse rehabilitation facilities, behavioral health clinics, pharmacy operations, medical laboratory facilities, and diagnostic imaging centers also successfully access NMTC financing.

 Educational Facilities and Institutions

+Educational infrastructure projects receive substantial NMTC support.
+Charter schools represent the most common educational project type, with hundreds having leveraged NMTC financing for facility construction or renovation.
 Early childhood education centers and daycare facilities qualify, addressing the critical need for affordable childcare that enables parents to maintain employment.
-Vocational training centers, workforce development facilities, and career and technical education programs also meet eligibility standards, directly connecting education to employment outcomes.
-Some private schools serving predominantly low-income student populations have successfully accessed NMTC financing, though public and charter schools represent more typical recipients.
+Vocational training centers, workforce development facilities, and career and technical education programs also meet eligibility standards.

 Commercial Real Estate Development

 Mixed-use developments combining retail, office, and sometimes residential components qualify when they demonstrate community benefit and economic impact.
 These projects often revitalize deteriorating commercial corridors, transforming vacant or underutilized properties into vibrant economic anchors.
-A development might include ground-floor retail serving community needs, upper-floor office space for small businesses, and community gathering areas.
+Community facilities encompassing multiple uses—perhaps a health clinic, workforce training center, and community meeting space within a single development—exemplify the comprehensive approach NMTC investments can support.

 Grocery Stores and Food Access Projects

 Food deserts—areas lacking access to fresh, affordable, nutritious food—plague many low-income communities.
 Full-service grocery stores opening in these areas qualify for NMTC support, addressing a critical community need while creating employment.
-These projects typically require substantial capital for building acquisition or construction, equipment, inventory, and working capital.
+Beyond traditional supermarkets, food cooperatives, specialty food retailers focusing on healthy options, and food distribution facilities serving multiple retail outlets also qualify.

 Multi-purpose community centers offering diverse services and programming consistently qualify for NMTC financing.
 These facilities might house recreational programs, after-school activities, senior services, job training, health screenings, and community meetings.
-By consolidating services in accessible locations, these centers maximize benefit for residents while achieving operational efficiencies.
+Arts and cultural facilities, including theaters, museums, cultural centers, and performance spaces, qualify when they demonstrate significant community access and impact.

-Hotel and Hospitality Projects
+Hotel and Professional Services

 Hotels developed in low-income communities to support tourism, business travel, or revitalization initiatives qualify under certain conditions.
-These projects must demonstrate clear community benefit through job creation, service provision, or catalytic impact on surrounding areas.
-A hotel near a convention center in a distressed downtown district, or a facility supporting cultural tourism in an underserved area, exemplifies qualifying hospitality projects.
+These projects must demonstrate clear community benefit through job creation or catalytic impact on surrounding areas.
+Professional service businesses, including legal services, accounting firms, engineering consultancies, and business services, qualify when they operate in and serve low-income communities.
+Call centers employing significant numbers of low-income community residents consistently qualify.

 Prohibited Business Types and Activities

-Private or commercial golf courses, country clubs, massage parlors, hot tub facilities, suntan facilities, and racetracks represent businesses Congress determined should not receive subsidized financing.
 Businesses deriving more than a de minimis amount of revenue from alcohol sales as a principal activity—essentially liquor stores and bars—also face disqualification, though restaurants where alcohol accompanies food service typically qualify.
+Rental residential real estate projects generally don’t qualify, except for mixed-use developments where residential components are subordinate to commercial elements.
+Gambling facilities and private country clubs that restrict membership based on protected characteristics are also prohibited.

 Special Considerations for Qualification

 Beyond basic eligibility, businesses must demonstrate that they’re “active” operations rather than passive investment vehicles.
-This requires substantial involvement in operating the business rather than merely collecting rents or investment returns.
-The business must generate at least 50 percent of its gross income from active conduct of trade or business activities.
+The company must generate at least 50% of its gross income from active conduct of trade or business activities.
+Businesses must also meet size standards, with tangible property not exceeding certain thresholds relative to the NMTC investment.

 The NMTC program’s eligibility framework casts a wide net, supporting diverse project types unified by their potential to generate community benefit through job creation, service provision, and economic revitalization.
 From manufacturing facilities to healthcare centers, educational institutions to grocery stores, the program recognizes that comprehensive community development requires investments across multiple sectors.